Photo of Maria Bergström

 Lecturer

 My research concerns persons with rheumatic diseases, enablement of their participation in everyday life and, relationships with their significant others.
-I am also a lecturer at the Occupational Therapy Programme.
+I am also a tutor at the Occupational Therapy Programme.

-Persons with rheumatic diseases and their everyday life
+Persons with rheumatic diseases and their significant others

 How can we ensure that significant others act as the best possible support for persons with rheumatic diseases, and thereby enable the patient’s participation in everyday life?
 What do the patients wish?
 What kind of needs are the significant others requesting?
-These are questions that I explored in my dissertation "Participation and support in everyday life over a decade - perspectives of persons with rheumatoid arthritis and their significant others.
-I would further like to explore how significant others can be a resource in enabling participation in the everyday lives of persons with rheumatoid arthritis (RA).
+With my thesis, I would like to explore how significant others can be a resource in enabling participation in the everyday lives of persons with rheumatoid arthritis (RA).

 CV